loicsikidi/tpm-pills/pills/01-why-tpm-is-super-dope.md

 Contrary to Microsoft and Linux, Apple made the decision to use a proprietary solution called [Secure Enclave](https://support.apple.com/guide/security/sec59b0b31ff/web).

 <div class="info">
+<b>Tip</b>

 If you are a macOS user, you can still stay with us because most of the exemples will use a Software TPM which you will be able to run on your machine.
 </div>

 ## Next pill...

-...we will setup a minimal environment to interact with a TPM.
-We will also explore the tools available to interact with it.
+...we will setup a minimal environment to interact with a TPM in your running system.

 ---